 Is there an application deadline?

 The 2018 summer application will become available in mid-September.
 Check back closer to then for dates & deadlines.
-We always encourage you to apply as soon as possible rather than waiting until the deadline, as positions are filled on a rolling basis as applications are reviewed and interviews are completed.
-Certain positions may fill before the April deadline.
+We always encourage you to apply as soon as possible, as positions are filled on a rolling basis as applications are reviewed and interviews are completed.

 What is the application process if I am under 20 years of age?

 We encourage all people, at least one year out of high school (equivalent to a first-year college student) or older, to apply at any point in the season.
 If you are under 20 years of age for the dates of our summer employment, due to our insurance requirements, you are considered a non-driver.
 There are a limited number of positions for non-drivers which makes these positions very competitive.
 We begin hiring staff in October and will continue to accept applications until all positions have been filled.
 Check the summer staff page for staffing updates.

 How do I apply?

 All applicants first submit an online application.
 To apply click here.

 How much will I get paid?

 The stipend for new full-summer Site Coordinators is $2,750; Site Directors and Construction Management Coordinators have a higher starting stipend.
 The stipend for new Family Site Coordinators is $2,000; again, family Site Directors have a higher starting stipend.
 Returning staff receive a pay increase from their last YouthWorks summer.
 In addition to your stipend, YouthWorks provides lodging, meals and transportation (with the exception of travel to your training location at the beginning of summer and travel home from that location at the end of the summer, as well as any meals eaten off site).
 Because of limited summer expenses, summer staff have found that they can make a comparable summer wage to that of a mainstream summer job.